m-fileto/A2S/README.md

 # A2S
 Free, interactive and lightweight python script to help migrate apple/audio playlist to Spotify.
-Checks for songs in Spotify playlist before inserting duplciates.
+Also checks for songs in Spotify playlist before inserting duplciates.

 ## Requirements
 1. A Spotify Account